 This post may contain affiliate links.
 Please read our disclosure policy.

-Why I Love This Dublin Coddle Recipe
+Why We Love This Dublin Coddle Recipe

 What Is Dublin Coddle?

-Dublin coddle is a traditional sausage-based stew from Dublin, Ireland.
+Dublin coddle is a traditional Irish stew from Dublin, Ireland.
 It’s made with simple veggies like potatoes, carrots, and onions that are layered before they’re topped with broth.
 Herbs like thyme and rosemary can be added for fragrance, but they’re not necessary.
 Once the potatoes are tender, this hearty stew is often served for dinner with a side of soda bread.

 Recipe Ingredients